zhu-xlab/AdaptMatch/README.md

 │   ├── val.txt
 │   ├── test.txt
 ```
 Here, in  'images/' and 'labels/', all the images and labels needs to be cropped to 512x512.
-In 'lists', 'train_percent%_labeled.txt' and 'train_percent%_unlabeled.txt' contains the paths of labeled and unlabeled image-label pairs.
+In 'lists', 'train_percent%_labeled.txt' and 'train_percent%_unlabeled.txt' contain the paths of labeled and unlabeled image-label pairs.